 I hate this article!
 But it feels good to bring it all together for the record, plus provide some closure to the process further justified as a learning experience.
 Migrating to the new (dv) server is a lot of (unexpected/uplanned) work, but it’s worth it, in my opinion.
 So far I couldn’t be happier with the new (dv)-4.0 server.

 Thank you Huge thanks to the super-awesome (mt) support staff.
 They are one of the main reasons why I continue to recommend Media Temple to customers and visitors.
-If you’ve found this article helpful and plan on hosting with (mt), please use my affiliate link so I can help provide for my family.
-Thanks!
+If you’ve found this article helpful and plan on hosting with (mt), please send a donation so I can help provide for my family.
+Thank you!

 Here are some additional resources that proved useful during the migration process.